Elisa Pritzker

-Elisa Pritzker (born 1955) is an Argentina born American artist working in a variety of two- and three-dimensional art media.
+Elisa Pritzker (born 1955) is an Argentine-American artist working in a variety of two- and three-dimensional art media.

 Background

 In Argentina, Pritzker studied at the School of Ceramics and earned her certification in 1976.
 She also attended the Superior School of Visual Arts earning her Master of Fine Arts degree in 1987.
 Pritzker went on to teach at both schools, the School of Ceramics from 1982 to 1989 and at the Superior School of Visual Arts from 1987 to 1989.

 She resides with her husband, entrepreneur Enrique Rob Lunski, at their estate, Casa del Arte, in Ulster County, New York.

 Art

 In 1993, Pritzker moved to the United States and settled in New York State's Hudson Valley, where she embarked on a series of artworks on the themes of love, war and peace which eventually evolved into projects with deeper roots using non-traditional materials.

 "CD Project"

 In the "CD Project," Pritzker created "@Maya," in 2001–2004, and "Nature versus Technology" for the Kingston Sculpture Biennial of 2005.
 In these works, Pritzker recycled CDs in ways contradictory to their manufactured purpose.
 In "@Maya," she drew Mayan scientific and astrological signs and symbols on the surface of the CDs, thus cross-referencing the science of the Maya with the technological language of contemporary America.
 For "Nature versus Technology," she covered the lower section of a living tree in CDs in a wooded area of Kingston, New York.
 The work served as an inquiry into the ramifications of technology encroaching on the natural environment.